tuva-health/docs/docs/intro.md

 - [**Community**](https://join.slack.com/t/thetuvaproject/shared_invite/zt-16iz61187-G522Mc2WGA2mHF57e0il0Q): An open community where healthcare data practitioners can learn from each other about the best way to tackle different healthcare data problems.

-The goal of Knowledge and Community is to move the industry from institutional knowledge to open knowledge.
-The goal of Code is to give healthcare data practitioners a foundation of healthcare data infrastructure tools they can build on so we can all stop re-inventing the wheel.

 ## Why Open Source?

-The basic problem is that healthcare knowledge and data infrastructure is closed.
+The basic problem is that healthcare knowledge and code is closed.

 Today, healthcare knowledge is closed and institutional.
 Try Googling almost any topic in healthcare data and see how far you get.
-In addition, there is no place practitioners can congregate to learn from each other.

-Today, healthcare data infrastructure is closed.
+Today, healthcare code is closed.
 Your company (vendor, health system, payer, pharma, etc.) is building this from scratch or paying a vendor who built it from scratch to deliver it to you in a black-box form for hundreds of thousands or millions of dollars.

 That's why open source is key to how we solve this problem.
-By making healthcare knowledge and data infrastructure open, we give individuals and organizations a platform they can build on and grow over time.
+By making healthcare knowledge and code open, we give individuals and organizations the tools they need to build and grow their data platform and data team over time.
 And we stop the cycle of building the same thing over and over.

 The last few years we've seen a revolution in open source data tools, including [dbt](https://www.getdbt.com/), [great_expectations](https://greatexpectations.io/), and [Airbyte](https://airbyte.com/).
 It's time for healthcare to catch up.